Programmable configuration file

 A programmable configuration file can be used to configure a program directly or translated to another configuration file format.

-You might be used to thinking of configuration files as being inert data but a “programmable configuration file” gives you access to programming language features (like functions) and lets you translate the file an inert format by evaluating all of the programming language features.
+You might be used to thinking of configuration files as being inert data but a “programmable configuration file” gives you access to programming language features (like functions) and lets you translate the file to an inert format by evaluating all of the programming language features.